 October is Breast Cancer Awareness Month, an annual campaign dedicated to increasing awareness, promoting early detection, supporting those affected, and funding research for a cure.
-It’s a time when individuals, communities, and organizations come together in a show of solidarity and hope all symbolized by the powerful pink ribbon.

 Why Breast Cancer Awareness Matters